pavanKulkarni2000/handWrittenForm/README.md

 ### Model architecture
 <img src="https://github.com/pavanKulkarni2000/handWrittenForm/blob/main/534a65a6-1d33-4b15-ac5c-b0b366f05f36.png" alt="result" width="400"/>

 A different classifier can also be seen with only Capital characters classification(A-B).<br>
-The mapping of the respective model classes can also be found.<br><br>
+The mapping of the respective model classes is used to identify the character.<br><br>

 ### Sample characters from EMINST dataset
 <img src="https://github.com/pavanKulkarni2000/handWrittenForm/blob/main/images/chars.png" alt="result" width="400"/>